personal injury lawyer

 and for the mental peace of your loved ones.

-Estate planning can include but not limited to the following:
+Estate Planning can include but not limited to the following:

 Last Will and Testament

 A Last Will and Testament outlines the testator’s (the person named on the will/future deceased) wishes after death.
 The goal of a Last Will and Testament is to carry out the wishes by assigning individuals, known as Personal Representatives, who is responsible for distributing assets accordingly.
-In a Last Will and Testament, an attorney may be able assign certain responsibilities individuals of the testator’s choosing, create trusts, protect minors and their assets; provide specific funeral instructions, protect pets, specifically disinherit individuals, and more.
+In a Last Will and Testament, a Florida estate planning attorney may be able assign certain responsibilities individuals of the testator’s choosing, create trusts, protect minors and their assets; provide specific funeral instructions, protect pets, specifically disinherit individuals, and more.

 Many people opt to draft their own Last Will and Testaments.
-This can be problematic because language in a Last Will and Testament can easily become ambiguous or/and unclear.
+This can be problematic because language in a Last Will and Testament can easily become ambiguous or/and unclear based on Florida law.
 As a result, those that believe that they have a right to the estate can contest the contents of the Last Will and Testament before the court.
 This, in turn, creates tension, stress, and high attorney fees for families in trying to dispute and decipher the intentions of testator in the Last Will and Testament.
 The only way to avoid such a scenario is to consult with an attorney that can prepare the Last Will in Testament according to governing Florida state law.